Testing & Treatment

 - have been sexually assaulted.

-If you or your partner notice any signs of an STI, it’s important to avoid sexual activity and skin-to-skin contact with the affected area, and visit your GP or sexual health clinic as soon as possible.
+If you or your partner notice any signs of an STI, put off having sex or making skin-to-skin contact with the affected area.
+Visit your GP or sexual health clinic as soon as possible.

 Just because you’re not showing any symptoms doesn’t mean you’re not infected.
-Some STIs don’t cause any noticeable symptoms yet can be damaging to your health if they’re not diagnosed and treated early.
+Some STIs don’t cause any noticeable symptoms but can be damaging to your health if they’re not diagnosed or treated early.
 The sooner you find out you have an STI the sooner you can get the care you need.

 Making an appointment

-If things seem daunting when it comes to STIs and getting tested, just remember doctors, nurses and sexual health professionals talk to people about this kind of stuff every day.
+If it testing seems daunting, just remember doctors, nurses and sexual health professionals talk to people about this kind of stuff every day.
 There’s no need to feel embarrassed.

 If you’re already showing STI symptoms, your GP or nearest sexual health clinic are the best options to get tested and treated quickly.

 Finding the right service for you

 So, you’re ready to make an appointment and get tested for STIs.
 Awesome!
-Use the locator below to find the right sexual health service for your needs.
+Use the locator below to find the sexual health service right for you.